 The last point is one of the reasons cart abandonment emails are effective.

-The sense of achievement is a large motivator in completing to-do lists and checkouts with progress bars.
+The sense of achievement is a large motivator.

-In the first four books research proved consumers rarely ever conduct only forward steps in their journey.
-There are normally as many back steps as there are forward ones.
+Research shows that consumers rarely take only forward steps in their journey.
+There are usually as many backward steps as there are forward ones.

-“Forward” and “backward” steps are defined as getting closer (“forward”) and further away from (“backward”) viewing product detail pages.
+“Forward” and “backward” steps in online retail are defined as getting closer (“forward”) and further away from (“backward”) viewing product detail pages.

 The same can be said for the checkout process.
-Research proves there are many back steps being conducted during checkout.
-There are two forms of back step in checkout journeys:
+There are as many back steps being conducted as forward ones during a checkout experience.
+There are two forms of backsteps in checkout journeys:

 - Consumers taking a back step within the checkout experience (such as going from the Payment page back to the Delivery page)

-- Consumers leaving the checkout to view more information (such as delivery information) then coming back into the checkout
+- Consumers leaving the checkout to view more information (such as delivery or returns information), then coming back into the checkout

 Convention:

 Progress bar elements are used throughout the web and is something consumers are used to.
-Whether it be to download a large file (see Figure 4) or waiting for pages to download (see Figure 5), consumers are used to “progress indicators” to set expectation.
-Progress bars is a part of “online life”.
-The two examples below set expectation on wait-time.
+Whether it be to download a large file (see Figure 4) or wait for pages to download (see Figure 5), consumers are used to “progress indicators” to set expectations.

-Checkout progress bars set expectation of interaction cost (the cost of effort required by a consumer to complete the checkout).
+Check out progress bars set an expectation of interaction cost (the cost of effort required by a consumer to complete the checkout).

 Figure 4